 Although deciphering a job ad can be tricky, it’s not impossible and well worth the effort.
 Many adverts are filled with jargon, which can leave you confused as to what the employer is actually looking for.
 The trick is to read it carefully and identify those specialisms, skills, knowledge and experience the recruiter wants.

-• Target/match your CV to the requirements of the employer.
+• Target and match your CV to the requirements of the employer.

 • Save time by stopping you from applying for jobs you are not suitable for or have no chance of getting.